 The programs in the college prepare graduates to assume roles in a variety of clinical, teaching, administrative, community and sport-related settings.
 Each program integrates this professional preparation with a rigorous grounding in the liberal arts and sciences.
 Faculty members support students’ development to assure that graduates possess the knowledge, attitudes and skills necessary for career success.
 Internships and clinical experiences are an essential part of students' education.

 Programs in the college are accredited by appropriate professional and educational accrediting agencies.
-Graduates of the baccalaureate programs of Athletic Training and Nursing, and the combined bachelor’s in Occupation and Well-Being and master’s in Occupational Therapy are eligible to sit for their respective licensure or certification examinations.
+Graduates of the baccalaureate programs of Athletic Training and Nursing, the combined bachelor’s in Occupation and Well-Being and master’s in Occupational Therapy are eligible to sit for their respective licensure or certification examinations.

 The College of Health Professions enrolls more bachelor’s and master’s health care and sport-related professional students than any other institution in the state of Maryland and has one of the largest enrollments in the mid-Atlantic region.

-As a college, we emphasize the key values of
+As a college, we emphasize the key values of: